dtele/Face-recognition-using-eigenfaces/README.md

 # Face recognition using Eigenfaces

 ## Abstract
-This project focused on the methodology of Turk and Pentland¡¯s paper, Face recognition using eigenfaces.
-We implemented the workflow suing basic algebra function of Numpy, including images preprocessing, eigenfaces construction, eigenspace representation of images, face recognition based on K-nn (K near neighbors) algorithm, performance evaluation.
-For performance evaluation, we worked on the ATT face dataset (formerly 'The ORL Database of Faces').
+This project was based on Turk and Pentland's research paper, "Face Recognition using Eigenfaces."
+We followed their methodology and implemented it by utilizing basic algebra functions from the Numpy library.
+The project involved several steps, including image preprocessing, construction of eigenfaces, representing images in the eigenspace, face recognition using the K-nearest neighbors (KNN) algorithm, and evaluating the performance of the system.

+To evaluate the performance, we used the ATT face dataset, previously known as "The ORL Database of Faces".

-## Datasets:
+## Dataset:
 ### AT&T "The Database of Faces" (formerly "The ORL Database of Faces")
 Ten different images of each of 40 distinct subjects.
 The images were taken at different times, varying the lighting, facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
 All the images were taken against a dark homogeneous background with the subjects in an upright, frontal position (with tolerance for some side movement)

 ### Methodology, Workflow and Result
 1. Load images and convert every of them into a Numpy matrix xi;
-2. Compute the mean ?:
+2. Compute the mean:

 Figure 1 Mean image
 ![Figure 1 AT&T database mean image](/result/att_mean_image.png?raw=true "AT&T database mean image")

 3. Compute the normalized images:

-4. Compute the ¡°Covariance Matrix¡± S, which is different from the covariance matrix, in order to avoid huge matrix for eigen decomposition problem:
+4. Compute the ¡°Covariance Matrix¡± S, which is a modified version of the covariance matrix designed to mitigate issues related to large matrices during eigen decomposition:

 5. Compute the eigenvalue and eigenvector